SimonLodal/xenum/docs/README.md

 - Custom code injection (maybe - if custom properties are not enough).

 ## Versioning
-Major version is increased when introducing incompatible API changes.
+Major version is increased when introducing incompatible changes to the public API.

 Minor versions may include features/changes that have sane, backwards-compatible (within same major version) defaults, and do not require changes to users' code.